simdjson/simdjson/README.md

 1. Not enclosed in quotes, AND
 2. Is a non-whitespace character, AND
-3. It's preceding character is either:
+3. Its preceding character is either:
    (a) a structural character, OR
    (b) whitespace.

-This helps as we redefine some new characters as pseudo-structural such as the characters 1, 1, G, n in the following:
+This helps as we redefine some new characters as pseudo-structural such as the characters 1, G, n in the following:

 > { "foo" : 1.5, "bar" : 1.5 GEOFF_IS_A_DUMMY bla bla , "baz", null }